Top Reasons to Visit Australia

 Avoid the expensive domestic flights and stressful road trips by traveling around Australia in the luxurious comfort of a cruise ship.
-Australia cruise itineraries often depart from Sydney, and you can do a city stay before or after your cruise to experience all of the epic sites to be found in each city.
+Australia cruise itineraries often depart from Sydney and Melbourne, and you can do a city stay before or after your cruise to experience all of the epic sites to be found in each city.

 When traveling to each new destination, you’ll do so on board a comfortable ship where you’ll eat included meals and take in nightly entertainment – most of which is free!
 Australia can be quite expensive to visit beyond the flights since the price for drinks, food, and accommodations may be more than you’re accustomed to.
 But by taking a cruise your accommodation, meals, entertainment, and even kids’ clubs are all included in the price of your cruise, making it easier to stick to a budget.